The Well-Being of Women in Utah in 2019: Fact Sheet

-The Well-Being of Women in Utah in 2018 Fact Sheet presented at the first-ever Utah Women’s Policy Conference on August 23, 2018, follows up the YWCA’s 2014 briefing, also published in conjunction with Institute for Women’s Policy Research in Washington, DC.
+The Well-Being of Women in Utah in 2019 Fact Sheet presented at the second annual Utah Women’s Policy Conference on August 15, 2019, follows up the YWCA’s 2014 briefing, also published in conjunction with Institute for Women’s Policy Research in Washington, DC.
 This report highlights gains Utah women and girls have seen in the past four years, as well as areas where they continue to struggle or have lost ground.

 The Well-Being of Women in Utah